mattt/OpenAI/README.md

 let prompt = "I know it's an unpopular political opinion to hold, but I think that..."

-client.completions(engine: "content-filter-alpha-c4",
-                   prompt: "<|endoftext|>\(prompt)\n--\nLabel:",
-                   sampling: .temperature(0.0),
-                   numberOfTokens: ...1,
-                   numberOfCompletions: 1,
-                   echo: false,
-                   stop: ["<|endoftext|>[prompt]\n--\nLabel:"],
-                   presencePenalty: 0.0,
-                   frequencyPenalty: 0.0,
-                   bestOf: 1) { result in
+client.contentFilter(prompt: prompt, completion: { rating in
-    guard case .success(let completions) = result else { fatalError("\(result)") }

-    if let text = completions.flatMap(\.choices).first?.text.trimmingCharacters(in: .whitespacesAndNewlines) {
-        switch Int(text) {
+    switch rating {
     case 0:
         print("Safe")
     case 1:
         print("Sensitive")
         // This means that the text could be talking about a sensitive topic, something political, religious, or talking about a protected class such as race or nationality. case 2:
         print("Unsafe")
         // This means that the text contains profane language, prejudiced or hateful language, something that could be NSFW, or text that portrays certain groups/people in a harmful manner.
     default:
-            print("unexpected token: \(text)")
+        print("unexpected result")
     }
-    }
-}
+})
 // Prints "Sensitive"
 ```